vbandeira/asl-ml-immersion/notes/Week2.md

 - The first layers are most task-general.
 The last ones are more task-specific;
 - Typically we cut the source network after the convolutional layers and retrain the Fully connected layers;
 - If you don't have enough data, it may be interesting to freeze the source model.
 For large labeled data, let the source model train;
+- TensorFlow Hub is a source of pre-trained models;
+- When working with non-structure data, always consider what already exists.
+You will not want to train language models from scratch, for example;
+  - If you don't have the language model for a specific language, sometimes is better to use translations of existing trained models than do all the training by yourself;

+### Sequences

+- Sequences are another common and important domain.
+Examples: Summarizing texts, audio processing, etc.;
+- Data sequence must have some correlation on the previous result.
+The current result is influenced by the previous one;
+- If you think of sliding windows over an image, then we can think of it as a sequence.
+A movie is a sequence;
+- Types of sequence models:
+  - One-to-sequence;
+  - Sequence-to-one;
+  - Sequence-to-sequence;

+### Time-series prediction

+- Time-series prediction problems are ubiquitous.
+Detection of fraudulent transactions is an example;
+- We will work with stock prices from 2002-2012;
+- We will analyze it using a sliding window to create features and labels.
+The data in the window will directly correlated to a result sequence;
+- Train/test set will be split temporally;

+### Feature Engineering for Time Series

+- Training a time-series model can require some feature engineering;
+- Handling variable length inputs and outputs is important;
+- if your input is shorter than expect, we can do:
+  - Use padding but we need to be aware that this will impact the result because the data is skewed.
+Is important to have different weights for the values and pad the less important one;
+  - Another approach is Bagging, which is where you sum the inputs and divide by a constant number.
+The result of the division will be the input.
+Bag of words model uses this technique;
+- Summary statistics are a great way of using bagging;
+- We can treat this as a regression or a classification task, recommending if the value will go up or down or stay;
+- BQML has a model called `ARIMA_PLUS` that uses moving averages, that is useful for this kind of scenario;
+- AutoML Forecast has more features to analyze time-series data;

+### Linear and DNN models for time series prediction

+- The network is the same as we know.
+The features will be timeseries-1, timeseries-2, and so on;

+### CNNs for time series predictions

+- Images and sequences share this sense of locality;
+- Steps to apply convolutions in time-series:
+  1. Flatten the input sequence;
+  1. Use `conv1d` to apply a number of filters to the sequence;
+  1. Use `max_pooling1d` to add some spatial invariance and downscaling
+  1. Flatten the resulting output into a sequence
+  1. Send it trough a fully connected layer with the appropriate output node;

+### Recurrent Neural Networks

+- RNNs handle variable-length sequences differently than CNNs and DNNs.
+The results with RNNs for time-series usually are better because they are built for sequences;
+- RNNs scan their input just like CNNs;
+- Two key ideas for RNNs:
+  1. RNNs learn a compact hidden state that represents the past;
+  1. The input to an RNN is a concatenation of the original, stateless input and the hidden state;
+- How RNNs creates powerful representations of the past:
+  1. Recurrent connection
+  1. Clever optimization (not gradient descent)
+-